 Baidu is the most popular search engine in China and is often referred to as the “Google of China.”
 Founded in 2000, it provides a range of services similar to Google, including a search engine for websites, images, maps and news.

 Bing is Microsoft’s search engine.
 While Google dominates the search engine market, Bing nonetheless holds a significant share in certain markets.

-They’re considered a “black box” because we can see the inputs (web pages and their content, backlinks, user behavior, etc.) and the outputs (search rankings), but the exact process that transforms those inputs into outputs is largely hidden and unknown.
+They’re considered a ‘black box’ because we can see the inputs (web pages and their content, backlinks, user behavior, etc.) and the outputs (search rankings), but the exact process that transforms those inputs into outputs is largely hidden and unknown.

 Search engines like Google keep these algorithms a secret to prevent manipulation and gaming of the system.
-While they provide general guidelines and best practices for SEO, the specific details are proprietary information.
-This is why SEO is often a process of testing, analyzing and adjusting.

 Black Hat SEO